jjenkov/pde-pdl-specification/pdl-specification.md

     @2030-12-31T23:59:59.999;

+### ID
+The PDL ID token represents an identifier you can reference via copy or reference field.
+The PDL ID token does not correspond to a field in PDE.
+Instead, an ID token represents an "address" (offset) that you can reference from a copy or reference field.

+The PDL ID token uses the $ character as token type character.

+Here is how a PDL ID token looks:

+    $obj1;

+The ID token points to the PDL field immediately following the ID token.
+Here is a PDL ID token example:

+    $obj1;
+    { .name; "John Doe; }

+In the above example the $obj1; field points to the following PDL object field.

+See more info in the Copy and Reference fields for how to reference an ID field.

 ### Copy
+The PDL copy token references an ID token earlier in the PDL script (it must be EARLIER - no forward references allowed).
+The PDL copy token represents a "copy" of the PDL field immediately following the referenced ID field.

+The PDL copy token uses the = character as token type character.
+Here is a PDL copy token example:

+    $obj1;
+    { .name; "John Doe; }

+    =obj1;

+The copy field is useful if you have to repeat the same field multiple times in a PDL stream.
+Instead of repeating the field - you can include it once and include copy fields pointing to the original.

 ### Reference
+The PDL reference token references an ID token earlier in the PDL script (it must be EARLIER - no forward references allowed).
+The PDL reference token represents a "reference" to the PDL field immediately following the referenced ID field.

+The PDL reference token uses the & character as token type character.
+Here is a PDL copy token example:

+    $obj1;
+    { .name; "John Doe; }

+    { .name; "Jane Doe; .spouse;  &obj1; }

+The PDL reference field is useful when you need to encode object graphs where one object references another.

+PDL reference fields can also be used to represent cyclic object graphs.
+Here is an example of a cyclic object graph:

+    $obj1;
+    { .name; "John Doe;
+      .children; [
+          { .name; "Phillis Doe; .parent;  &obj1; }
+          { .name; "Aron Doe;    .parent;  &obj1; }
+      ]
+    }

+Notice how the parent object references the two child objects via its nested table (without column names => array).
+Notice also how both of the child objects reference the parent object via reference fields.
+This is a cyclic object graph.

 ### Key
 The PDL key token is used to represent a property name inside a PDL object field (e.g. "property1") or a column name inside a PDL table field (e.g. "column1").
 The PDL key token uses the . character as token type character.